DocKDE/website/content/posts/Privacy/start/index.md

 terrible unsafe and would not have stood up to brute-forcing them by even the most moderate computer hardware for any noticeable period of time.

-The answer to this particular problem is easy and one that I recommend to **everyone**: password managers.
+The solution to this particular problem is easy and one that I recommend to **everyone**: password managers.
 A program that stores all your passwords in one safe place, all you need to remember now is one master password.